ColourSpace can be integrated with Lumagen's range of Radiance Video Processors for accurate Closed Loop display profiling and calibration.

 Lumagen integration is controlled via the Hardware Options menu, accessed via the Profiling window.

-Instructions for performing LightSpace CMS display calibration with Lumagen Radiance LUT Boxes will vary depending on the specific Radiance LUT box being used, but the following information should cover most configurations.
+Instructions for performing ColourSpace display calibration with Lumagen Radiance LUT Boxes will vary depending on the specific Radiance LUT box being used, but the following information should cover most configurations.

-First, make sure the Lumagen box in use has the latest firmware installed by visiting the Lumagen Software Update page.
+Make sure the Lumagen box in use has the latest firmware installed.

 Before starting calibration work ensure the Lumagen box is transparent when no calibration LUTs are loaded.

 - Using the Lumagen remote control re-set to factory default

 (Either use the 'Factory Reset option, or via the remote use Menu/0999, save the new settings and re-boot the Lumagen)

 - To make sure there is no existing LUT active within the Lumagen select Unity Bypass from the Select LUT option, and press Upload

 (The CMS slot into which the Unity Bypass data is loaded is defined by the Options menu)

 - Using the Calibration Patches option set the calibration patch size for profiling